mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 echo 'user_allow_other' > /etc/fuse.conf
 ```

 The above line makes it possible to use `gcsfuse`'s `-o allow_other` option.
-This is necessary because both the app system account and the nginx system account need access to the GCS folder.
+This is necessary because both the app system account and the Nginx system account need access to the GCS folder.
 Without the `user_allow_other` line in the configuration file, only a single system account could access the GCS folder.

 **Gotcha Warning**: If more than one system account will access the GCS bucket, the `/etc/fuse.conf` file must include the line `user_allow_other`.
 {: .notice--warning}